You are physically there.

 Start fixing this today

-It’s the framework that helps you see what’s actually possible when you stop trying to hustle your way to freedom.
+It is the map that helps you see what is actually possible when you stop trying to hustle your way to freedom.

-It’s proof that the Paradox of Proximity isn’t inevitable.
+It is proof that the Paradox of Proximity is not inevitable.

 You can work from home and actually be home.